Dubai: Being mum is the most important title I have, says two-time Grand Slam winner Azarenka

 Azarenka hasn’t been the same dominant player since she returned to competitive tennis.

-But a rousing run to the 2020 US Open final, which she lost to Naomi Osaka, put the spotlight back on her.
+But a rousing run to the 2020 US Open final, which she lost to Naomi Osaka, injected new life into her ambitions as a tennis player.

 At 34, Azarenka still trains ‘day in and day out’ to chase her dream of winning a third Grand Slam and inspire her son.